Close

 The benefits of joining the military after college

-Joining the military as a commissioned officer can offer the best of both worlds for those who want the college experience but who also want to serve their country.
+Joining the military as a commissioned officer can offer the best of both worlds for those who want the college experience but also want to serve their country.
 The benefits include:

 • A guaranteed job after college